-When you run p4 protect, Helix Server displays a form with a single field, Protections: Each permission is specified in its own indented line under the Protections: header, and uses the following five values to define protections:
+When you run p4 protect, Helix server displays a form with a single field, Protections: Each permission is specified in its own indented line under the Protections: header, and uses the following five values to define protections:

-Column Description

-Host

-The IP address of the client host.
+Column Description Access Level or Mode One of the access levels list, read, open, write, admin, super, owner, review; or one of the rights =read, =open, =write, and =branch, as defined above.
+User or Group Specifies whether this protection applies to a user or a group .
+Group Name or User Name The name of the user or the name of the group, as defined by p4 group .
+To grant this permission to all users, use the wildcard.
+Host The IP address of the client host.
 IPv6 addresses and IPv4 addresses are also supported.
 You can use the wildcard to refer to all IP addresses, but only when you are not using CIDR notation.
 If you use the wildcard with an IPv6 address, you must enclose the entire IPv6 address in square brackets.
 For example, [2001:db8:1:2:] is equivalent to [2001:db8:1:2::]/64.
 Best practice is to use CIDR notation, surround IPv6 addresses with brackets, and to avoid the wildcard.
 How the system forms host addresses depends on the setting of the dm.proxy.protects variable.
 By default, this variable is set to 1.
 This means that if the client host uses some intermediary (proxy, broker, replica) to access the server, the proxy- prefix is prepended to the client host address to indicate that the connection is not direct.
 If you specify proxy- for the Host field, that will affect all connections made via proxies, brokers, and replicas.
-A value like proxy10.0.5 identifies a client machine with an IP address of 10.0.5 that is connected to the server through an intermediary.
+A value like proxy- 10.0.0.5 identifies a client machine with an IP address of 10.0.0.5 that is connected to the server through an intermediary.
 Setting the dm.proxy.protects variable to 0, removes the proxy- prefix and allows you to write a single set of protection entries that apply both to directly-connected clients as well as to those that connect via an intermediary.
 This is more convenient but less secure if it matters that a connection is made using an intermediary.
 If you use this setting, all intermediaries must be at release 2012.1 or higher.

-Depot File Path

-The depot file path on which this permission is granted, in Helix Server depot syntax.
-The file specification can contain Helix Server wildcards.

-To exclude this mapping from the permission set, use a dash (-) as the first character of this value.

-If a depot is excluded, the user denied access will no longer see the depot in the output of p4 depots.
-Nor will the depot show up, for this user, in the default branch, client, and label views.
+Depot File Path The depot file path on which this permission is granted, in Helix server depot syntax.
+The file specification can contain Helix server wildcards.
+To exclude this mapping from the permission set, use a dash $(-)$ as the first character of this value.
+If a depot is excluded, the user denied access will no longer see the depot in the output of p4 depots .
+Nor will the depot show up for this user in the default branch, client, and label views.

-SubPath

-The root path of the sub-protections table:

-- only used when editing a sub-protections table - to learn about the "sub-protections table", see "Delegate management of parts of the protections table" in Helix Core Server Administrator Guide: Fundamentals
+Column Description SubPath The root path of the sub-protections table: only used when editing a sub-protections table to learn about the "sub-protections table", see "Delegate management of parts of the protections table" in Helix Core Server Administrator Guide: Fundamentals This field is not part of the protections table.
+Update The date this specification was last modified (read-only).
+If this date is modified, the protections table will not be saved Omitting this field will avoid the modification check.
 This field is not part of the protections table.